-ELT 1204 AC/DC Fundamentals
+ELT 1204 AC/DC Fundamentals (2 lecture/2 lab)

 The study of magnetism, induction, generation of electricity, the wide array of field devices used by industry and manufacturers, single and three-phase electrical service and their waveforms are studied both as theory and in practical applications.
 An intense study of Ohm's Law as it applies to series and parallel circuits is thoroughly studied.